Skip to content

 3. Removes the session network.

-4. Deletes the credential files from $XDG_RUNTIME_DIR/vibepit/<sessionID>/.
+4. Deletes the credential files from the session directory.

 Control API